 - Now let’s get real – the drinking scene of Chile.

 While watching the traditional Balinese Ramayana performance in Ubud where men and women dressed as Ram, Sita, and Ravan danced around the fire, my close friend Anish asked me that why haven’t I published a comprehensive Chile travel blog, yet.

-You would find the occasion of the question strange, but he was concerned that even though I traveled in South America for nine months, alone, and indulged in the continent’s culture intricately, I didn’t write about it enough.
+You would find the occasion of the question strange, but he was concerned that even though I was on a long South America travel trip (nine months), alone, and indulged in the continent’s culture intricately, I didn’t write about it enough.